 Cyxone develops novel drugs to improve quality of life for patients suffering from autoimmune diseases.

 Cyxone AB is a clinical biotech company with a portfolio of immunomodulating drugs for the treatment of autoimmune diseases such as multiple sclerosis (MS) and rheumatoid arthritis (RA).
 The company’s drug portfolio is based on two technological pillars in the form of oral molecules and cyclotide-based drugs that inhibit key processes in the body’s cells that are typically associated with various immune-related disorders.

 Cyxone’s technologies have the potential to address an unmet need to develop new effective and safe medicines that can improve the quality of life for patients affected by autoimmune diseases.
-The company’s development portfolio comprises Rabeximod in a clinical phase II program for RA and T20K that soon will enter clinical phase I for MS.
+The company’s development portfolio comprises Rabeximod in a clinical phase II program for RA and T20K that has successfully completed phase I infusion study. http://cyxone.com/

 Genclis commercializes pre-clinical and cellular models in allergy and autoimmunity to evaluate novel therapeutic, probiotic and nutritional solutions.